ansible/ansible-documentation/docs/docsite/rst/galaxy/dev_guide.rst

 - any .j2 files found outside of a templates folder will be rendered as templates.
 The only useful variable at the moment is role_name
 - The .git folder and any .git_keep files will not be copied

-Alternatively, the role_skeleton and ignoring of files can be configured via ansible.cfg
+Alternatively, the role_skeleton and ignoring of files can be configured with ansible.cfg

 .. code-block:: text